It is important to develop yourself both in and out of the classroom.

 Competency in Sociology and Psychology is expected for the MCAT, and some students choose to take PSY 100 or SOC 100 while others learn the material on their own.

 Additional courses (ie. Microbiology, Developmental Psychology, and Statistics etc.) may be required for programs such as physical therapy, occupational therapy or nursing.
 Some health professions programs (ie. NP, PA, PT) also require courses in Human Anatomy and Physiology, which we offer at Union.
-These can be taken at neighboring schools at no additional cost through the Hudson Mohawk Association or at another institution of your choice where you would pay for the credits beyond Union's tuition.
+These may also be taken at neighboring schools at no additional cost through the Hudson Mohawk Association or at another institution of your choice where you would pay for the credits beyond Union's tuition.